-- Worsening of respiratory symptoms
+- Worsening respiratory symptoms

-Mucormycosis can be very dangerous if left untreated, it can cause mutilating damage to the face, nose, eyes with disfigurement and loss of vision.
-It can also cause invasive brain infection.
+Mucormycosis can be very dangerous if left untreated, it can cause mutilating damage to the face, nose, and eyes with disfigurement and loss of vision.
+It can also cause invasive brain infections.
 The infection causes blindness as it affects the eye through which it reaches the brain.
 The only option left to save the patient is to remove the affected mass through surgery.

 The disease is not contagious.
-To reduce the risk of contracting COVID-19 and inhaling spores of the fungi which are in the environment, it is important to wear a mask.
+To reduce the risk of contracting COVID-19 and inhaling spores of fungi which are in the environment, it is important to wear a mask.
 Keeping strict control of blood sugar (Mucormycosis even in pre-COVID times is known to affect Diabetics) is the most important thing.
 Judicious use of steroids would help to reduce the incidence of COVID-related mucor.
-One way to stem the surge of the fungal infection is to make sure that COVID-19 patients – both in treatment and after recovery, are administered the right dose and duration of steroids.
+One way to stem the surge of fungal infection is to make sure that COVID-19 patients – both in treatment and after recovery, are administered the right dose and duration of steroids.
 It is also important that people with Diabetes, Cancer, Kidney and Liver diseases and organ transplant patients keep a check on their glucose levels from time to time.
 The treatment is predominantly surgery to clear the virus and medicine in the form of Amphotericin B, and other antifungals like Posaconazole and Isavuconazole.
 Multiple surgeries are required at times for clearing the disease so that medicines can act better.

-Healthcare providers should keep a close watch on all the COVID patients.
+Healthcare providers should keep a close watch on all COVID patients.
 Especially those with Diabetes and the ones having steroids.
-Use steroids of moderate quality and administer only to those who require them.
+Use steroids of moderate quality and administer them only to those who require them.
 Citizens should use masks if they are visiting dusty construction sites.
 Wear shoes, long trousers, long sleeve shirts, and gloves while handling soil (gardening), moss or manure and maintain personal hygiene, including a thorough scrub bath.
 The disease can be managed by controlling Diabetes, discontinuing immunomodulating drugs, reducing steroids and extensive surgical debridement – to remove all necrotic materials.

 5 Vital Facts You Need To Know About The Vaccines

 You must have spent hours trying to book a slot for the vaccine.
 Or even searched all over trying to find answers to your vaccine questions.
-To help you understand better, TC46 connected with Infectious Disease Specialist, Dr Kirti Sabnis of Fortis Hospitals, Mumbai addresses the popular questions regarding the newly released covid vaccine.
+To help you understand better, TC46 connected with Infectious Disease Specialist, Dr Kirti Sabnis of Fortis Hospitals, Mumbai address the popular questions regarding the newly released covid vaccine.
 Here are 5 crucial points you need to know, and for a detailed article, click here.